Toni Braxton: 2013–2014: Love, Marriage and Divorce, Broadway return, and biographical film

 In 2013, Braxton and longtime creative music partner Babyface began work on their collaborative studio album Love, Marriage & Divorce which was released in February 2014 under Motown Records.
 It received favorable reviews from music critics, who labeled it as "high-quality R&B", and debuted at number 4 on the Billboard 200 and the top of the R&B/Hip-Hop Albums with first-week sales of 67,000 copies.
 Love, Marriage & Divorce was nominated for World's Best Album at the 2014 World Music Awards and won for Best R&B Album at the 57th Grammy Awards.
 Lead single "Hurt You" reached number one on the US Adult R&B Songs, becoming Braxton's first song to do so since her 2000 release "Just Be a Man About It".
 The song also hit number 16 on Billboard Hot R&B/ Hip Hop Airplay chart.

-In March 2014, Braxton, alongside Babyface, made her return to Broadway in the musical After Midnight.
+Braxton, alongside Babyface, made her return to Broadway in the musical After Midnight in March 2014.
 The third in rotation in the role of "Special Guest Star" following Fantasia Barrino and KD Lang, they performed from March 18 to 31, 2014 at the Brooks Atkinson Theatre.
 In May 2014, Braxton published a memoir, Unbreak My Heart: A Memoir, through Harper Collins Publishers.
 In it, Braxton discusses her career success and struggles and the self-healing she took charge of after her own diagnosis with the auto-immune disease lupus and her son's diagnosis with autism.
 In October 2015, Toni along with The Braxtons released the holiday album Braxton Family Christmas on Def Jam Recordings.
-Compromsing cover versions of Christmas standards and carols as well as several original songs, it debuted and peaked at number 27 on the US Billboard R&B/Hip-Hop Albums.
+Comprising cover versions of Christmas standards and carols as well as several original songs, it debuted and peaked at number 27 on the US Billboard R&B/Hip-Hop Albums.

-In January 2016, Lifetime premiered the biographical film Toni Braxton: Unbreak My Heart, based on Braxton's memoir.
-Actress Lex Scott Davis was cast to portray Braxton in the film.
+Lifetime premiered the biographical film Toni Braxton: Unbreak My Heart, based on Braxton's memoir, in January 2016; actress Lex Scott Davis portrayed Braxton in the film.
 The biopic's premiere generated 3.6 million viewers.
-In July 2016, Braxton announced that she would embark on a concert tour, titled The Hits Tour, in late 2016.
-On October 3, five days before the first date of the tour, Braxton was hospitalized due to complications with lupus resulting in canceling the first two dates of the tour.
-On October 15, 2016, Braxton was admitted once again to hospital with complications with lupus, leading to another tour date cancellation, which was later rescheduled.
-In December, Braxton announced that the January 2017 concert dates were canceled.
+In July, Braxton announced that she would embark on a concert tour, titled The Hits Tour, that October.
+She was hospitalized on October 3, five days before the tour was scheduled to begin, due to complications with lupus, resulting in the cancellation of the tour's first two dates.
+Braxton was admitted to hospital again on October 15, leading to another tour date cancellation, which was later rescheduled.
+In December, she announced that the January 2017 concert dates had been canceled.